πŸŒ‹RPC providers

 4. Endpoints: a list of endpoints, each of which defines an address, geolocation, and an API such as REST, JSON-RPC, etc. It is important to note that all provider requests are made using gRPC

-There are several ways to find out ChainID - going to dashboard or using information from RPC or using the following command
+There are several ways to find out ChainID - going to dashboardarrow-up-right or using information from RPCarrow-up-right or using the following command

 Setting up the LAV1 provider